 How to report ASB

 On receipt of your report form you may be asked to complete diary sheets to evidence your report and establish an ongoing nuisance.
 After returning your diary sheets, we will contact you to discuss the ASB you are experiencing.
-We will do this face to face or over the telephone within 5 days or 24 hours in urgent circumstances.
+We aim to do this face to face or over the telephone within 5 working days or 24 hours in urgent circumstances.
 The information you report will be sent to Six Town Housing.
 Any details you supply will be treated as confidential and will only be used in direct relation to work needed to resolve the problem.

 If you witness or experience serious ASB or criminal activity that places you or your property in immediate danger, you should contact the police on 999.